Layout Image

 The Windows virus situation has gone from bad to the ridiculously bad.
 I am telling you how it is, and not what the industry would like you believe it is.
 They’re not in control, the bad guys are!

 Just look at this virus total site and you will get a good clear picture of what most Windows users, and our Windows IT infrastructure is up against.
+Just look at the detection rate in the submission chart, under the statistics tab at the site.

 Pretty shocking situation!
-Statistically, at best Windows virus checkers are only finding 37% of the viruses.
-So if you are confidently using the virus checker you paid $50 to $100 or more for, it ain’t going to find all the viruses!
-OK, the salesman told you that it’s all you needed to protect your Windows Computer.
+Statistically, at best Windows virus checkers are only finding 38% of the viruses.
+So if you are confidently using the virus checker you paid $50 to $100 or more for, it ain't going to find all the viruses!
+OK, the salesman told you that it's all you needed to protect your Windows Computer.
 Well it is not, and far from it.
-It doesn’t matter whether it is a free, or commercial virus checker, they’re all in the same boat, which as far as I can see is sinking in a tidal wave of malware.
+It doesn't matter whether it is a free, or commercial virus checker, they're all in the same boat, which as far as I can see is sinking in a tidal wave of viruses and malware.

 How clear can I make it, no single virus checker is finding all the Windows viruses.